JannieI/canvas-workstation-V3/src/app/roadmap.md

 - keep version on W in DB
 - Upgrade Util: converts W to new version, creates new record and keeps old one as IsTrashed=True.
 Thus, can always see what it looked like before.
 More thinking required here.
 - see DRF guidelines about the steps to do
-- a version of Canvas will only work with a specified version(s) of W ?
+- a version of Canvas will only work with a specified version(s) of W - inside code.
+This way, can load any version of Canvas and it will work provided the W version is in acceptable range - hardcoded in TS.
+The version is set per W, thus can have different versions of Graphs (Vega), Sl, etc.

 Warning:
 - when a W is rendered and some fields dont exist, error occured, display a warning image + message inside W.  User can edit this, fix the fields and save